rhmdnd/compliance-operator/enhancements/results-forwarding.md

 compliance scans we could simply compress the gathered objects the `api-resource-collector` downloads and send that too.

+While evidence is important to consider, we're going to dedicated a separate enhancement to that problem.
+This particular enhancement is focused on forwarding results.

 ### Goals

 * Provide a generic way to implement compliance result forwarding for Compliance Operator.
-  This should be flexible enough to accommodate the current implementation (CRDs and PVCs), while allowing for custom forwarder implementations.
+This should be flexible enough to accommodate the current implementation (CRDs and PVCs), while allowing for custom forwarding implementations.

-* Implement and define a stable API for forwarder implementations.
+* Define and implement a stable API for forwarder implementations.

-* Implement result/remediation CRDs and ARF PVC as reference implementations of the forwarding model.
+* Implement an interface for forwarding result CRDs

+* Implement an interface for forwarding remediation CRDs

+* Implement a switch to disable in-cluster storage if forwarding is enabled and valid

 ### Non-Goals